secure-compilation/SECOMP/README.md

 and `make`.
 One does not need to worry about linking, as only the compilation procedure is needed for this part.

-To compile a compartmentalized program, invoke CompCert as follows, for example for the compartmentalized addition example available at `test/compartments/add.c`, from the `test/compartments` folder:
+To compile a compartmentalized program, invoke CompCert as follows, for instance for a simple compartmentalized addition example available at `test/compartments/add.c`, run from the `test/compartments` folder:

     [compartments]$ ../../ccomp -c add.c